Student Training – General

 WSU Policy on Discrimination, Sexual Harassment, and Sexual Misconduct.

 This presentation is intended to inform students about WSU Policies relating to discrimination, sexual harassment, and sexual violence in our community.
 Discussing these topics can be distressing.
-Please know the following care providers are available for you to speak with: WSU Health and Wellness Services, WSU Counseling and Testing Services, Alternatives to Violence of the Palouse, and Pullman Regional Hospital.
+Please know there are confidential care providers available to speak with you.
+Click on the link on this slide to view lists of resources at various campus locations.

 WSU prohibits discrimination, sexual harassment, and sexual misconduct because “Discrimination in all its forms destroys mutual respect and a trusting environment, can bring substantial personal harm to individuals, and violates individual rights.